mjspriggs/overview/glossary/glossary.md

 {: #x2094743}

 A section of a software package that defines either a specific action to be performed on that the software package or a set of conditions under which actions are to be performed on the software package.
 The complete software package is a stanza that contains a hierarchy of many different stanzas.

-### starter
-{: #x7470511}

-A template that includes predefined services and application code that is configured with a particular buildpack.
-A starter might be application code that is written in a specific programming language, or a combination of application code and a set of services.
-See also [runtime](#x2391929).

 ### state database
 {: #x9826031}